-Here at South Lee our priority during such a difficult and unusual time, is the wellbeing, health and safety of our students, staff and parents.
+At South Lee, our priority during such a difficult and unusual time is the wellbeing, health and safety of our students, staff and parents.
 As a school, we have been following government guidance throughout the coronavirus pandemic and will continue to do so.

 The Government are keen for all children to return to school as fully as possible and as such, attendance is now mandatory.
 We want to reassure you that the arrangements we have put in place have been thoroughly assessed to consider how we can minimise any risks from COVID-19 by maximising the control measures we are taking.

 At the core of everything we are doing in this regard is putting into place layers of protection that ensure that while mixing of groups is kept to a minimum, it will be possible for us to run after school clubs etc. and to operate a normal school day.
 Our one-way systems, hygiene precautions and management of movement of the children around the site will all continue as part of these measures.

-Parents are welcome to send children to school in PE kits until we revert to full school uniform.
-This is reviewed each half term and any changes will be communicated to parents.
+From September 2021, we will return to full school uniform.
 The guidance from the government states that it is no longer advised that children’s clothes are washed at the end of every school day.

 Drop off and pick up will happen via the green gate onto the lower playground.